wso2/docs-is/en/docs/learn/jarm-for-oauth2.md

         </th>
         <td>
             Specifies how the authorization information should be returned to the client.
 By default, the following response modes are supported in WSO2 Identity Server: <code>query</code>, <code>fragment</code>, and <code>form_post</code>.</br></br>
-            In the default authorization flow (for default response modes), the authorization response parameters, including the authorization code and ID token, are sent as human-readable plain text to the redirect URL, as shown below.</br></br>
+            In the default authorization flow (for default response modes), the authorization response parameters, such as the authorization code and ID token, are sent as human-readable plain text to the redirect URL, as shown below.</br></br>
             <code>https://&lt;CLIENT_HOST&gt;/redirects/redirect1?code=&lt;AUTH_CODE&gt;&session_state=&lt;SESSION_STATE&gt;</code></br></br>
-            To change this response to a more secure JWT format, you need to use JARM.
+            The JARM specification is used to send this response in a more secure manner by encoding the response parameters in a JWT.
         </td>
     </tr>
 </table>